KyleTelfer/Physics_Within_Volume/Define_the_Problem_Question_Bucket/Thermodynamics/Thermodynamics_GasolineVsHydrocarbon.md

    - Why does gasoline’s complex mixture lead to more efficient energy release compared to a single hydrocarbon?
    - How do impurities or additives in gasoline affect its combustion properties?

+## Environmental Impact
+- **CBC Formation**: How does the presence of chlorine in street-level air lead to the formation of chlorinated biphenyl compounds (CBCs) during gasoline combustion?
+- **CO2 Emissions**: While CO2 is a well-known byproduct of combustion, how does gasoline’s complex mixture exacerbate or mitigate its production compared to single hydrocarbons?
+- **Air Quality**: What role do gasoline engines play in urban air pollution, and how do combustion byproducts like CBCs and CO2 contribute to climate and health issues?

 ## Computational Challenges
 - Modeling the combustion of a complex mixture like gasoline involves many variables (e.g., temperature, pressure, chemical composition), which can lead to **computational degradation**.
 - The interactions between different hydrocarbons in gasoline create non-linear effects that are difficult to capture in simplified models.
+- The presence of impurities (e.g., chlorine) and their reactions with hydrocarbons add another layer of complexity, making it challenging to predict byproduct formation accurately.
+- Real-world conditions, such as street-level air composition and engine variability, further complicate the modeling process.

 ## Possible Data Points
 - Experimental data on the combustion efficiency of gasoline vs. single hydrocarbons.
 - Measurements of temperature and pressure changes during combustion.
 - Chemical analysis of gasoline’s composition and its effects on combustion.
+- Air quality data from urban areas with high gasoline engine usage.

 ## Independent Confirmation
-- Conduct controlled experiments comparing gasoline combustion to single hydrocarbon combustion.
+- Conduct controlled experiments comparing gasoline combustion to single hydrocarbon combustion under varying conditions (e.g., with and without chlorine present).
-- Use spectroscopic analysis to measure energy release and byproducts.
+- Use spectroscopic analysis to measure energy release and byproducts, focusing on the formation of CBCs and CO2.
-- Compare results with existing research to ensure reproducibility.
+- Compare results with existing research to ensure reproducibility and validate computational models.
+- Collaborate with environmental scientists to analyze air quality data from urban areas with high gasoline engine usage.

 ---